python-attrs/cattrs/docs/usage.rst

 Using factory hooks
 -------------------

-For this example, let's assume you have some attrs classes with snake case fields, and you want to un/structure them as camel case.
+For this example, let's assume you have some attrs classes with snake case attributes, and you want to un/structure them as camel case.

-.. warning:: A simpler and better approach to this problem is to simply make your class fields camel case.
+.. warning:: A simpler and better approach to this problem is to simply make your class attributes camel case.
-   This is a good example of the power of hook factories and cattrs' component-based design, however.
+   However, this is a good example of the power of hook factories and cattrs' component-based design.

 Here's our simple data model: